Chartered Member Stage 1: Educational Base

 When you join IChemE as an Associate Member we will assess your qualifications.
 If you have met the requirements for Chartered Chemical Engineer then you will be exempt from further assessment of your underpinning knowledge and understanding.

-There two ways in which full exemption can be achieved, described below, but we will confirm your application route to you as part of your Associate Member application.
+There are two ways in which full exemption can be achieved, described below, but we will confirm your application route to you as part of your Associate Member application.

 An accredited degree at M-Standard